emikodes/Automaton-Signals/README.md

 # Automaton-Signals
 Educational project developed for the final test of the "Algorithm and data structures" course at the University of Milan.

-The goal of this project, is to model a bidimensional plane in which a series of automaton and obstacles are positioned.
+The goal of this project, is to model a two-dimensional plane in which a series of automatons and obstacles are positioned.
-Every automaton moves in the plane, and react to specific recalls.
+Each automaton moves within the plane, and reacts to specific signals.

 ## Project directory structure:
 ```